voltek62/traider.io/README.md

 Thanks for reading!

 traider.io is a new open source ecommerce plaform.
-It's primiarily being developed by Eastpoint Software (www.eastpoint.co.uk) and is welcoming contributions for the development community.
+It's led by Eastpoint Software and is greatly welcoming contributions from the development community.

 To register your interest, please go to http://traider.io#more